zoolanders/documentation/src/pages/essentials-for-yoothemepro/addons/forms/integration.md

 1. Locate the form in the Builder preview.
 1. Input a message in the Textarea and Submit.

 Congratulations if you can see a modal with the submitted message!
-If not, you can try to identify what went wrong, but don't worry, in the next section you will be able to set forms using presets.